Polyglot-K0/Noob_C/ObtainingCurrentTime/README.md

 int main(){

-    // time_t is a type - used for representing time
+    //time_t is a type - used for representing time
-    // is mostly used as an alias
+    //is mostly used as an alias for numeric type - typically 'long' or '__int64' (some sytems)
+    //its used to hold the number of seconds since a spec ref point in time (also, the epoch)

-    time_t now;
+    //this allows the programmer with time-related data time_t now;

     // time() function requires the time_t variable